mindstorm38/proc-gen/README.md

 a MC clone was the best easy way to visualize this type of generation.

+> I am currently rewriting the configuration of the Gradle project using
+> Kotlin DSL for MSEngine and this project.
+These two projects will have
+> in the future a beautiful structure using gradle's subprojects for
+> better managing of client and server JARs.

+> For now I keep the './src' directory but it will be deleted soon.

 ## Play or Contribute

 This game is currently in development, it is not playable but it is